yjy941124/COMS4156/README.md

 # COMS4156
 This is the final project of COMS 4156, co-authored by four members from the class - JY, YW, RJ, and YQ.

+### April 7 2017 -  Yulong Qiao
+First day after Iteration 1 demo:
+- functions added:
+  - within editbook information, the nonempty alert is setup
+- problem spotted and functions revised:
+  - at chapters.ejs, problems within modal:
+    - when edit book info, when someone enter an empty bookname, click submit, he/she will receive a nonempty alert, then he clicked cancel, then back to edit bookinfo again, then content in modal will be what he edit before(empty bookname with alert and red border)[**PARTIALLY FIXED**]

+TODO:
+- fixed the whole modal - alert - border issue
+- find a way to save content spacing and forms, maybe turn to Quill

 ### March 30 2017 - Yulong Qiao & Ruijue Ji
 Last Day of Iteration 1, today's modifications: